Contact Professor Andrew Silke

 Articles In Journals

 - Silke A & Filippidou A (2019) What drives terrorist innovation?
-Lessons from black September and Munich 1972, Security Journal, Early online.
+Lessons from black September and Munich 1972, Security Journal, Available online 22 May 2019.

 - Hourigan N, Morrison J, Windle J & Silke A (2018) Crime in Ireland north and south: Feuding gangs and profiteering paramilitaries, Trends in Organized Crime, 21 (2) 126-146.